Forrest-Z/TrajectoryOptimizationLocalPlanner/README.md

 `visualzie_esdf_voxels esdf_obstacle_layer.layer obstacles`
 <br>
 >**Note** <br>
->A colored pointcloud (XYZRGB) with voxel centers would be saved as layer_name_pointcloud.txt (e.g esdf_obstacles_layer_pointcloud.txt) .
-You may use Meshlab to view the point cloud.
-Select the XYZRGB formation when importing the file as mesh.
+>A colored pointcloud (XYZRGB) with voxel centers is saved as layer_name_pointcloud.txt (e.g esdf_obstacles_layer_pointcloud.txt) which can be view directly in Meshlab.

 #### Planning
-After constructing ESDF maps for both obstacles and drivable space, we can use the distance information in the map to calculate potential fields indicating collision and road surface deviation costs and solve the optimization problem to find the trajectory polynomial minimizing these costs.
+After constructing ESDF maps for both obstacles and drivable space, the ESDF distance information is employed to calculate potential fields for collision and offroad penalties which allows to formulate the path planning as as optimization problem over space of polynomial trajectories.

 Usage: `semantic_planner <start> <goal> <obstacles_layer_path> <drivable_layer_path> <pointcloud_path>`